jcmartins/proposal/design/4-agent-transport.md

 The Sensu 2.0 Agent Transport eliminates the need for third party software like RabbitMQ.
 It is not compatible with Sensu 1.x.

+Using Websockets allows us some noteworthy forward compatibility options.
+The Websocket protocol is independent of the encoding used to communicate between Sensu agent and backend processes.
+Because Websockets use standard HTTP headers to negotiate their connections, we can allow for multiple versions of the transport to be deployed in a single production installation.
+This gives Sensu the flexibility to change the encoding used to improve performance in the future.

 ## Implementation

 [gorilla/websocket](https://github.com/gorilla/websocket) is the underlying library that the Sensu Agent Transport is based on.
 This library provides WebSocket upgrade and handshake functionality an HTTP session as provided by `net/http` or another HTTP server like `gorilla/mux`.